jgrossi/syncr/README.md

 Syncr is a very simple PHP command to simplify the synchronization process between servers using PHP and MySQL.

+Basically the command synchronize files using rsync, both local to remote and remote to local.

+You can sync MySQL database too.
+The command create a SQL file, transfer between servers and import into MySQL database, removing the generated SQL file.

 - *This project is under development.*
 - *Missing tests sending SSH password.
 For now working only with public key already installed.*